 The student with a disability who requests an exemption from the University Housing Policy must also submit an Exemption from University Housing Residency Requirement with supporting documentation.
 The DHRL will only grant an exemption on the basis of disability-related needs if they are unable to accommodate the student’s needs in one of the on-campus residence halls or apartments, as determined in consultation with Student Health Services.
 Questions regarding needed disability documentation related to housing exemptions should be directed to ODS at 512.245.3451.

 Personal Attendant Services

 Texas State University is not responsible for providing an individual with a disability with services of a personal nature, such as assistance in eating, toileting, or dressing.
 If a student is planning to reside in university housing and requires personal services, he or she must provide DHRL with documentation from an appropriate agency or service that confirms the necessary assistance will be in place effective on the date of residency.
 If a non Texas State University individual serves as a personal attendant for a student with a disability, he/she may reside in the same room with the student for whom they are providing attendant services.
 This individual will be required to adhere to all university policies, procedures, and regulations.
 The student will be charged the private room rate.

-For information concerning service or support animals, please refer to Service Animal Resources.
+For information concerning service or support animals, please refer to Service Animal & Emotional Support Animal Procedures webpage.